keesiemeijer/php-basics-tutorial/README.md

 This code will display `I want to learn PHP`.

 PHP skips over lines that start with two forward slashes `//` (as if they don't exist).
 This is called a "PHP comment".
-Use them to a add readable explanations to your code.
+Use them to a add explanations to your code.
 You can see a PHP comment in the code above.

 To recap